DTJF/fbdoc/src/doc/Options.md

 comments (as in Doxygen listings).

 \note Documentational comments are redundant informations, since their
-      context was already used to generate the text.
+      context was already used to generate the output.

 --emitter (-e)  {#SubSecOptEmitter}